calcuttj/spack-splice-prototype/README.md

 There is a command to create tarballs that can be published to cvmfs along with a setup script that defines the environment.
 This isn't perfect but is a demonstration of what we can do with better coding of this.

-Caveat: since it relies on a spack env's externals, one must be able to provide these.
+Caveat: since it might rely on a spack env's externals, one must be able to provide these when building.
 I.e. on a worker node image missing make/ninja, one must bind mount that into the container.